straightVibing/Initial-Report/Initial Report.md

 ## Experimental Work

-The experimental work around MFCs has been studied for longer than the modelling aspect and as a result there are plenty of papers available that provide experimental data for comparison with the results from a model.
+The experimental work concerning MFCs has been studied for longer than the modelling aspect and as a result there are plenty of papers available that provide experimental data for comparison with the results from a model.
 For this project, the main papers considered for this proposal focused on long term operation of MFCs. @Santoro2012 operated a cell for 26 weeks, operated at 30$^{\circ}$C whilst @Moon2006 were able to operate multiple cells for 2 years over a range of temperatures.
 These results illustrate the operational viability of MFCs as successful long term operation reduces the need for maintenance or replacement of cells.
 This in turn allows MFC systems to be operated for longer resulting in reliable wastewater treatment.

 However, the temperatures considered by both of these papers are not reflective of typical temperatures of UK wastewater _Access Database evidence_.
 Therefore, the is scope for research into the performance of MFCs at lower temperatures to determine potential power outputs and thus potential feasibility.

 To provide experimental data for direct comparison with the proposed model the work done by @Cheng2011 has been considered.
-This research involved testing the power output of MFCs between 4-30$^{\circ}$C having initialised them at 15$^{\circ}$C or 30$^{\circ}$C prior.
+The research involved testing the power output of MFCs between 4-30$^{\circ}$C having initialised them at 15$^{\circ}$C or 30$^{\circ}$C prior.
 This research suggests that cells initialised at higher temperatures produce reasonable quantities of power and could be used within a WWTP in the UK.
 This is an important fact to establish prior to any modelling work as it demonstrates that operation of these cells at lower temperatures is possible and therefore time spent modelling them is not being wasted.

 ## Modelling Work

 The large amount of experimental work provides plenty of data to validate new and existing MFC models.
 One such example is a model developed by @Oliveira2013 that could correctly predict how the substrate concentration and temperature affected the cells biofilm thickness and performance.
 As part of this the temperature considered by model was adjusted between the values of 20$^{\circ}$C, 30$^{\circ}$C and 40$^{\circ}$C.
 The key takeaway from this is that there are models accurate and reliable models available that allow for adjustment of the temperature.
 Therefore, this model could potentially be adapted to investigate MFC performance at lower temperatures as part of the proposed project